code-wizard/faceit/README.md

 ### Running  acceptance tests

 To execute acceptance tests do the following:

-1. Rename `tests/acceptance.suite.yml.example` to `tests/acceptance.suite.yml` to enable suite configuration

-2. Replace `codeception/base` package in `composer.json` with `codeception/codeception` to install full featured
-   version of Codeception

-3. Update dependencies with Composer
+1. Download [Selenium Server](http://www.seleniumhq.org/download/) and launch it:

     ```
-    composer update
-    ```

-4. Download [Selenium Server](http://www.seleniumhq.org/download/) and launch it:

-    ```
     java -jar ~/selenium-server-standalone-x.xx.x.jar
     ```

-5. (Optional) Create `yii2_basic_tests` database and update it by applying migrations if you have them.
+2. (Optional) Create `faceit_tests` database and update it by applying migrations if you have them.

    ```
    tests/bin/yii migrate